FStrout/FitPulseDemo/QuickStart.md

   6. After you login, you will be brought to your dashboard which will contain your APY Key.
   7. Copy your API Key and use it as you need.

-_Follow your organizations current policies and best practices for storing the API Key for Presage's Physilogy API._
+_Follow your organizations current policies and best practices for storing the API Key for Presage's Physiology API._

 It's never a good idea to store API Keys in GitHub.
 As such, you will not find my API Key here.
 What I did for the FitPulseDemo application - I created a LocalKeys object to store my keys locally and I made sure that the file was ignored using gitignore AND NOT tracked.